The Essential Guide to Helping New Nurses Fit In

 1. Organizational Overview

 It will orient the nurses to the mission, vision, values, and organizational structure of the health facility with its key leadership.
-The session will also include facility-specific policies and ethical guidelines together with a code of conduct.
+The session will also include facility-specific policies, ethical guidelines, and a code of conduct.

-This includes teaching and practicing basic and advanced nursing skills according to the facility protocols.
+This includes teaching and practicing basic and advanced nursing skills per facility protocols.
 Nurses learn to use sophisticated equipment and prepare for Code Blue responses, CPR, and use of defibrillator.

-This area of study focuses on the implementation of international patient safety goals (IPSG), infection control practices, and fall prevention strategies.
+This area of study focuses on implementing international patient safety goals (IPSG), infection control practices, and fall prevention strategies.
 It also involves managing high-alert medicines with safety precautions for quality care.

 Nurses are given hands-on experience with the EMR in the facility, and how to use it for documentation and compliance with regulatory requirements.
 It has modules for navigation of patient records, entry of orders, and management of the care plan.

 Enhances interprofessional collaboration and communication skills, including using SBAR for patient handoffs.
-Conflict resolution strategies and cultural competency in diverse healthcare settings are part of training.
+Training includes conflict resolution strategies and cultural competency in diverse healthcare settings.

-This includes disaster preparedness, emergency response plans, and security measures that ensure safety for patients and staff.
+This includes disaster preparedness, emergency response plans, and security measures that ensure the safety of patients and staff.
 There are also pain management guidelines and protocols related to patient advocacy.

 This describes opportunities for continuing education, online training, and exposure in the programs of preceptor or mentor.
 Pathways to certifications are also provided.